eternal-red/cybersec-notes/Concepts/Hacking/service scanning.md

 ### nmap
 - has a library of custom scripts that can do extra stuff
 	- names of scripts are including in nmap directory use ```locate``` cmd to find them

+### discovering services with a shell
+- `netstat -tuln`: lists all open ports on device